-Located in the heart of southwest Calgary, Currie will be a contemporary urban village where work and play rest in perfect balance, with vibrant amenity spaces just steps from your door.
+Located in the heart of southwest Calgary, Currie is a contemporary urban core where work and play rest in perfect balance, with vibrant amenity spaces just steps from your door.
 Following on the success of Garrison Woods and Garrison Green, Currie is a showpiece community for the latest in urban living.

-The new community at the 195-acre (80- hectare) site is based on the principles of smart growth and sustainable community design.
-The vision for Currie will build on the successful designs at Garrison Woods and Garrison Green to create an even denser community with a richer mix of land uses, housing types, and servicing innovations to achieve a more complete and integrated neighbourhood.
-Currie was designed to set a new standard in sustainable development.
-This includes traffic-calmed streets and pedestrian networks that bring most residents within a five minute walk of shops, parks, and public transportation.
+The new community site is based on the principles of smart growth and sustainable community design.
+The vision for Currie builds on the successful designs at Garrison Woods and Garrison Green to create an even more dense community with a richer mix of land uses, housing types, and servicing innovations to achieve a completer and more integrated neighbourhood.
+Currie is designed to set a new standard in sustainable development.
+This includes traffic-calmed streets and pedestrian networks that bring most residents within a five-minute walk of shops, parks and public transportation.

-As part of its commitment to memorializing the historical legacy of its sites, Canada Lands Company held a special ceremony in 2010 to formally dedicate two special commemorative parks: Valour Park and Victoria Cross Park.
+As part of its commitment to memorializing the historical legacy of its sites, Canada Lands held a special ceremony in 2010 to formally dedicate two special commemorative parks: Valour Park and Victoria Cross Park.
 These linear parks pay tribute to Canada’s military and to those who served their country during the Second World War.
 This was followed in 2017 by the construction of the Officers’ Mess Gardens which Canada Lands renovated and opened as a new City of Calgary park.

 At full development, Currie is expected to include approximately 5,700 housing units of various types, 250,000 square feet (23,226 square metres) of retail space, roughly 615,000 square feet (57,135 square metres) of office space and 23 acres (9.3 hectares) of parks and open, accessible public areas.

 For more information about Currie, please visit currielife.ca.